For more general information about the process of buying a vehicle, visit the Buying a Vehicle page.

 - Each malfunction must be reported to the manufacturer or dealer.
 They will have an opportunity to fix the problem.

-- At least three failed attempts to fix the problem must be made (at least one attempt if the problem is likely to cause injury or death), or the vehicle must be in the shop for 30 or more business days.
-You should participate in an informal dispute resolution procedure if the manufacturer uses one.
+- At least three failed attempts to fix the problem must be made (at least one attempt if the problem is likely to cause injury or death), or the vehicle must be in the shop for a combined total of 30 or more calendar days (60 or more calendar days for a motor home).